 NDT – Newfoundland Daylight Time (Daylight Saving Time)

 Newfoundland Daylight Time (NDT) is 2:30 hours behind Coordinated Universal Time (UTC).
-This time zone is a DST (daylight saving time) time zone and is used in: North America.
+This time zone is a Daylight Saving Time time zone and is used in: North America.
 Newfoundland Daylight Time is a half-hour time zone.
-Its local time differs by 30 minutes from the usual one-hour time zone interval.
+Its local time differs by 30 minutes instead of the normal whole hour.

 Winter Time & DST